co-cart/co-cart/NEXT_CHANGELOG.md

 * Added parameters for filter `cocart_add_to_cart_sold_individually_quantity`.
 * Added the request object as parameter for filter `cocart_allow_origin`.
 * Added the product object to filters `cocart_cart_item_price` and `cocart_cart_item_quantity`.

+> Note: List other filters that have been changed here.

 #### Deprecations